Wednesday, September 30, 2020

 Story eligibility

-a) must be a mystery or crime story up to 20,000 words,
+a) a mystery or crime story up to 20,000 words, and

-b) must be originally published in 2022, in English,
+b) originally published in 2024 in English,

-d) must be available in print and/or electronic form,
+d) available in print and/or electronic form.

 Publication Date:

-A story’s eligibility is determined by the venue’s cover or front page date, which must be no later than December 31, 2022.
+A story’s eligibility is determined by the venue’s cover or front page date, which must be no later than December 31, 2024.

 Submission Limits

-Any member who joins SMFS by December 31, 2022, may submit up to TWO (2) eligible stories in any combination of standard publication or self-publication.
+Any member who joins SMFS by December 31, 2024, may submit up to TWO (2) eligible stories in any combination of standard publication or self-publication.

 For multi-editor venues, the editors split the number of submissions determined above.